HMS Implacable (1805): Return to the Baltic

 By the summer of 1809 Martin and Implacable were back in the Baltic, and Admiral Saumarez sent her and to sail east of Nargen Island.
 At the beginning of July 1809 she and Melpomene sailed into the Gulf of Narva, some 110 miles east of Tallinn.
 There they captured nine vessels laden with timber, spars and cordage, which were the property of the Russian Emperor.
-Implacable, Melpomene and deployed their boats to search all the creeks and inlets along the coast but found nothing more.
+Implacable, Melpomene and Prometheus deployed their boats to search all the creeks and inlets along the coast but found nothing more.
 The squadron then began a search of the Finnish coast, which yielded them three more cargo vessels.
 More importantly, the British discovered that a convoy was sheltering under Percola Point with an escort of eight gunboats.
 Each Russian gun-boat mounted both a 32 and a 24-pounder gun, and had a crew of 46 men.
 The British decided to send in a cutting out party to seize the convoy, and its protectors.
 In Martin's word, the intent was "to impress these Strangers with that Sense of Respect and Fear, which His Majesty's other Enemies are accustomed to show to the British Flag".

 At 9pm on 7 July, Implacable, Melpomene, Prometheus and assembled 17 boats, all under the command of Lieutenant Joseph Hawkey of Implacable.
 The Russians expected the British attack and positioned their vessels between two rocks off Hango Head (Hangöudde).
 This meant that the British would have to come straight towards the gunboats' cannon rather than flanking them.
 The British came straight in, enduring the fire without firing back, until they reached the Russians, at which point they boarded the gunboats.

 Of the eight gunboats, the British captured six, among them gun boats Nos.
 5, 10, 13, and 15.
 They sank one gunboat and one escaped.
 The British also captured all twelve of the ships and vessels the gunboats had been protecting, as well as a large armed ship, which they burnt.
 These were laden with powder and provisions for the Russian army.
 British losses were heavy.
 Grapeshot killed Hawkey while he was boarding his second gunboat.
 Including Hawkey, Implacable lost six men killed and 17 wounded.
 In all, the British lost 17 men killed and 37 wounded.
 The Russians lost at least 65 men killed, and 127 taken prisoner, of whom 51 were wounded.
 For this action, the Admiralty issued the clasp "7 July Boat Service 1809" to the Naval General Service Medal.